 - High Competence: High Commitment

-Blanchard and Hersey also suggest that each of the four approaches should be paired with different “maturity levels” among team members.
-For example, the lowest maturity level (M1) should work best with the “telling” style (S1), while the highest maturity level (M4) should be most responsive to the “delegating” approach (S4).
+Blanchard and Hersey also suggest that each of the four approaches should be paired with different “readiness levels” among team members.
+For example, the lowest readiness level (R1) should work best with the “telling” style (S1), while the highest readiness level (R4) should be most responsive to the “delegating” approach (S4).

 Blanchard said situational leaders tend to choose between “directive behavior” (what and how) and “supportive behavior” (developing commitment, initiative, and positive attitudes).
-The maturity level concept for Situational Leadership II was revised to incorporate individual development levels.
+The readiness level concept for Situational Leadership® II was revised to incorporate individual development levels.

 One president and two of the most successful coaches in college basketball history have attributed much of their success to how they adapted to changing players and circumstances.